KebsCS/LeagueClientDebugger/README.md

 * LCU and Riot Client websocket connection
 * Send custom requests directly to the server or straight to client
 * Fiddler or other HTTP proxy integration
 * Run client with custom command line arguments, eg. LCU on any port you want
+* Custom hosts blocklist to disable telemetry and tracking
 * Disable OpenSSL verification certificate errors and see the client logs